-HM Revenue and Customs launches the new Customs Declaration Service (CDS) for exporters on 30 November, aiming to modernise the declaration process for goods being sent out of the UK, as a precursor to the government’s long term goal of creating a single trade window.
+HM Revenue and Customs launched the Customs Declaration Service (CDS) for exporters in 2023, aiming to modernise the declaration process for goods being sent out of the UK, as a precursor to the government’s long term goal of creating a single trade window.
+The old system, Customs Handling of Import and Export Freight (CHIEF) closed for good in 2024.

 What’s new about CDS?